MauroDataMapper/mdm-explorer/docs/CONCEPTS.md

 >
 > The user request folder will be located under `explorer.config.root_request_folder` and named `user[at]test.com`.

 This request folder is created along with a new user group containing that user.
-This group is then given the [editor role ](https://maurodatamapper.github.io/user-guides/permissions/permissions/#editor) to allow that user (normally with a read-only role) to create catalogue items underneath it.
+This group is then assigned to the [editor role](https://maurodatamapper.github.io/user-guides/permissions/permissions/#editor) to allow that user (normally with a read-only role) to create catalogue items underneath it.

+Once created, the Mauro instance will contain a set of sub-folders similar to below, assuming the default root request folder is used:

+* Explorer Content
+    * user1[at]test.com
+    * user2[at]test.com
+    * etc

 ## Creating Requests